carbonfive/raygun-rails/README.md

     $ chromedriver-update  # defaults to latest version of Chromedriver

 refer to documentation for setting specific versions.

+### Headed vs headless Chrome

+System specs marked with `js: true` run using headless Chrome by default, in the interest of speed.
+When writing or troubleshooting specs, you may want to run the normal (i.e. "headed") version of Chrome so you can see what is being rendered and use the Chrome developer tools.

+To do so, specify `HEADLESS=false` in your environment when running the specs.
+For example:

+    $ HEADLESS=false bin/rspec spec/system

 ### Continuous Integration/Deployment with CircleCI and Heroku